Environmental Design (EVDS)

 Pre-requisite: EVDS 1670.

 An application of the scientific principles embodied in the natural laws which govern environmental design.
-Aspects of the bio-physical factors, energy, human physiology and perception, comfort, and resource management are reviewed in the context of substainable planning and design practices.
+Aspects of the bio-physical factors, energy, human physiology and perception, comfort, and resource management are reviewed in the context of sustainable planning and design practices.

 PR/CR: A minimum grade of C is required unless otherwise indicated.